 — Jim Coleman, Former Vice Chancellor for Research and Professor of Biology

-One of the first steps for faculty members to begin in undergraduate research is to identify how students can fit into your own research plans.
+One of the first steps for faculty members to begin in undergraduate research is to identify how students can fit into your own research/creative scholarship plans.

 If you don’t already have a student in mind or don’t have access to students this semester through classes you instruct, here are some other ways to recruit students:

-- Post your research job opportunity to this site via our job posting form.
+- Post your research/creative scholarship job opportunity to this site via our job posting form.

 - Ask colleagues to make an announcement in appropriate courses.

 When problems arise between mentors and students, it is usually because the roles and expectations were not clear and mutually agreed-upon.
-Here are some suggestions:
+Here are some suggestion

 - Have the student provide you with a weekly schedule, including the number of hours (and days/times) the student will be working on the research project.
 It is wise to hold the student accountable to a regular, weekly schedule at the beginning of the experience.